 - 3.3 The Combined Authority was established to further the sustainable and inclusive growth of the economy of the Tees Valley.
 As a statutory local authority our governance, decision making and financial arrangements are in line with local authority requirements and standard checks and balances. - 3.4 The Combined Authority was established in April 2016 with the Mayoral election held in May 2017.
 It has been built on a strong history of collaboration between the five Constituent Authorities (Darlington, Hartlepool, Redcar & Cleveland, Stockton on Tees and Middlesbrough) the private sector and other partners. - 3.5 This effective joint working between the public and private sector that has been developed over a period of 20+ years, through various partnership models, and more recently through the Local Enterprise Partnership.
 In establishing the Combined Authority, the five constituent local authorities wanted to ensure that this collaboration was embedded within the way the Combined Authority works.
 It was therefore agreed that the Local Enterprise Partnership would be fully integrated within the Combined Authority.
-The private sector members of the Local Enterprise Partnership are associate members of the Combined Authority and attend both informal and formal Cabinet meetings.
-The role of the private sector Local Enterprise Partnership members is detailed further below. - 3.6 For the purposes of this document all references to the Combined Authority apply to the Local Enterprise Partnership unless explicitly referred to separately. - 3.7 The Combined Authority therefore incorporates the role and responsibilities of the Tees Valley Local Enterprise Partnership and the roles defined in the devolution deal (in particular the Transport Authority, and non-statutory responsibilities such as the administration of the Adult Education Budget). - 3.8 The Combined Authority is its own accountable body and provides the accountable body role for the LEP and employs the officers that support it.
+This position was reinforced with the formal submission of a LEP Integration Plan to Government in 2022, in accordance with national requirements.
+The role of the private sector Local Enterprise Partnership members is detailed further below. - 3.6 For the purposes of this document all references to the Combined Authority apply to the Local Enterprise Partnership unless explicitly referred to separately. - 3.7 The Combined Authority therefore incorporates the role and responsibilities of the Tees Valley Local Enterprise Partnership and the roles defined in the devolution deal (in particular the Transport Authority, and non-statutory responsibilities such as the administration of the Adult Education Budget).

+3.8 The Combined Authority is its own accountable body and provides the accountable body role for the LEP and employs the officers that support it.